akroshko/imagegrid-viewer/README.md

 # Building

-Currently *imagegrid-viewer* has only been built on Debian 10 Linux.
+Currently *imagegrid-viewer* has only been built on Debian Linux 10 (buster).
 The dependencies are installed by:

 > sudo apt-get install libsdl2-dev libtiff-dev libpng-dev